 However, people seemed to have stopped thinking.
 That’s a skill not being taught in school.
 Because of the emphasis on testing, schools now teach facts, not comprehension and discernment.
 The founders of this country understood the difference.
 They recognized a democracy cannot survive undereducated voters.
 They didn’t want the masses to vote, only landowners who, presumably, had done well enough because of their education and intelligence to comprehend complex issues.

-Unfortunately, such limited comments wild gyrations in opinions and interfere with everyone’s ability to make wise decisions.
+Unfortunately, such limited comments create wild gyrations in opinions and interfere with everyone’s ability to make wise decisions.
+Logic and clear thought just aren't sexy enough.

-Bill Lazarus regularly writes about current events and religious history.
+Long-time religious historian Bill Lazarus regularly writes about religion and religious history.
 He also speaks at various religious organizations throughout Florida.
 You can reach him at www.williamplazarus.com.
+He is the author of the famed Unauthorized Biography of Nostradamus; The Last Testament of Simon Peter; The Gospel Truth: Where Did the Gospel Writers Get Their Information; Noel: The Lore and Tradition of Christmas Carols; and Dummies Guide to Comparative Religion.
 His books are available on Amazon.com, Kindle, bookstores and via various publishers.
+He can also be followed on Twitter.